pubnub/angular-js/blog_07.md

 # Zero to Angular in Seconds - Multiplexing Edition

 Welcome back to our blog series about how to get started quickly with AngularJS using the PubNub AngularJS library.
-In a [http://www.pubnub.com/blog/angularjs-101-from-zero-to-angular-in-seconds/|recent episode], we covered a tiny but powerful example of how to get started with a real-time Angular Chat application in less than 100 lines of code.
+In a [recent episode](http://www.pubnub.com/blog/angularjs-101-from-zero-to-angular-in-seconds/), we covered a tiny but powerful example of how to get started with a real-time Angular Chat application in less than 100 lines of code.